 Lgr5-positive endothelial progenitor cells occupy a tumor and injury prone niche in the kidney vasa recta (2020, Stem Cell Research)

-Mike R. Wilson*, Jeanne Holladay*, Rachael Sheridan, Galen Hostetter, Bree Berghuis, Carrie Graveel, Curt Essenburg, Anderson Peck, Thai H. Ho, Melissa Stanton, and Ronald L. Chandler. *These authors contributed equally.
+Mike R. Wilson*, Jeanne Holladay*, Rachael Sheridan, Galen Hostetter, Bree Berghuis, Carrie Graveel, Curt Essenburg, Anderson Peck, Thai H. Ho, Melissa Stanton, & Ronald L. Chandler. *These authors contributed equally.
 PMID: 32464345.
 Journal link.

 The Leucine Rich Repeat Containing G Protein-Coupled Receptor 5 (LGR5) labels tumor-prone stem cell populations in certain types of tissue.
 In this study, we show that ARID1A and PIK3CA mutations in LGR5-expressing cells result in renal angiosarcomas in adult mice.
 We further show that LGR5 labels endothelial progenitor cells within the descending vasa recta of the kidney, which give rise to renal medullary vasculature and are activated in response to ischemic kidney injury.